What is the "implied covenant of quiet enjoyment"?

 Enjoy Reasonable Peace and Quiet

-Landlords should be mindful and take actionable steps to prevent disturbances in the rental home and deliver privacy to their tenant to ensure they abide by the implied covenant of quiet enjoyment.
+Every landlord should be mindful and take actionable steps to prevent disturbances in their rental home and deliver privacy to their tenant.
+They should respond to disturbances and work to resolve noise complaints to ensure they abide by the implied covenant of quiet enjoyment.

 Exclusive Use of the Rental